nimroddanielmaayan/the-wild-oasis/notes.md

   mistakes

-- `Next.js`, `Remix` and `Gatsby` (amongst others) are actually not third-party libraries, but `React-based frameworks` (similar to `Angular` and `Vue`).
+- `Next.js`, `Remix` and `Gatsby` (amongst others) are actually not third-party libraries, but `React-based frameworks` (similar to `Angular` and `Vue`, which are frameworks).
 Even though they are based on React they include all the functionalities that a web app needs, and they are opinionated.
 Also, React is just front-end, while these frameworks also cover back-end operations, making them `full stack frameworks`

 ### A Concise Summary of React Hooks